Majority is not Needed: A Counterstrategy to Selfish Mining: Piggyback Mining - Utilizing an Opposing Selfish Pool

 \section{Piggyback Mining - Utilizing an Opposing Selfish Pool}

-In this section we present piggyback mining, a method that gains 51\% capabilities with less than half of the computing power.
-We start with a definition of legitimate and deviant strategies.
+We present piggyback mining, a method enabling the 51\% attack with less than half of the computing power.
+A miner can choose which block to mine on, which transactions to include, and when to publish a successfully mined block.
+These freedoms allow formal definitions of legitimate and deviant strategies.

 \begin{definition}[Protocol-Legitimate and Deviant Strategies] A {\em protocol-legitimate strategy} is a strategy that always mines on the longest public branch and immediately publishes blocks it finds.
 Strategies that are not protocol-legitimate are called {\em deviant strategies}. \end{definition}